The UK voting to leave the EU 'would open Pandora's box' in Europe

+And whatever the UK ultimately chooses could have serious consequences for the rest of Europe.

-“In our view, markets are overlooking two crucial aspects of the UK referendum on EU membership,” Barclays’ Marvin Barth wrote in late January.
+“In our view, markets are overlooking two crucial aspects of the UK referendum on EU membership that is likely to occur this year and which must take place by end 2017,” writes Barclays’ Marvin Barth.

 The key thing about the UK referendum as a political economy issue is that it’s tied to larger European concerns with immigration.

-Notably, British citizens have increasingly considered immigration to be an important issue.
+Notably, the British have increasingly considered immigration to be a super important issue.

-This chart from Barclays shows a time series of UK attitudes on the six “most important issues” facing the country since mid-2013.
+The chart to the right shows a time series of UK attitudes on the six “most important issues” facing the country since mid-2013.
 “Immigration” shot up significantly as the European migrant crisis intensified last year.

 “It is also notable that among the top six concerns are ‘welfare,’ ‘housing,’ and ‘Europe,’ all issues that are popularly associated with immigration, the last two of which also jumped higher over the summer,” observes Barth.